 Selling a home is not as easy as it seems.
 There are many factors that go into the process.
 It is important to work with a real estate professional that will help guide you through this uncharted territory.
-That is where our 40 plus years of experience will serve you best.
+That is where our 40 plus years of real estate experience in NJ, including North Caldwell, and West Essex County, will serve you best.
 The Rampinelli Team is committed to helping you through this difficult transaction.
 This is a list of some of the more common selling mistakes that homeowners make.

 Pricing Incorrectly (too high or too low)

 Make sure you determine the market value of your home correctly.
 If your asking price is significantly higher than what the market is currently bearing, many potential buyers looking for your style of home will view similar but lower priced homes first.
 Not only does this limit the pool of potential buyers but it also increases the chances that your home will sell for less than its actual value.
 This is due to the "discount" often associated with properties that have been on the market for a longer than average time.
 Buyers are often overheard asking their Agent...
 "What's wrong with that home?
 It's been for sale forever".
 Alternatively, if your asking price is too low, you are literally giving away your hard-earned equity just because you did not know what the market would bear.
 This is where we can help you be more objective in placing a value on your home.

 A little work can improve the first impression of your home a thousand-fold.
 First impressions are lasting impressions and can dramatically affect a property's perceived value.
 We have known, for many years, what others are just discovering now, STAGING SELLS A HOME.
 We have been staging our listings long before it became a household term, and we still do it, because it works.